 AZA and its partners have created several tools and resources in an effort to maximize the long-term sustainability of all Species Survival Plan® (SSP) populations.
 A 2009 assessment of more than 500 SSPs concluded that few programs were estimated to be genetically and demographically sustainable over a 100 year period.
 As a result, the AZA community moved into action, developing multiple projects and spurring a shift in focus to managing collections and allocating resources with sustainable Animal Program populations in mind.

 In partnership with the The Alexander Center for Applied Population Biology and the Population Management Center (PMC) at Lincoln Park Zoo, and funded by the Institute for Museum and Library Services, AZA created a database that compiles extensive quantitative and qualitative information.
-Informed by this wealth of data, the AZA Conservation & Science Department can work with Taxonomic Advisory Groups (TAGs), Scientific Advisory Groups (SAGs), the PMC, and other working groups to identify patterns in population challenges and to strategically address population needs.
+Informed by this wealth of data, the AZA Conservation, Management, & Welfare Sciences Department can work with Taxonomic Advisory Groups (TAGs), Scientific Advisory Groups (SAGs), the PMC, and other working groups to identify patterns in population challenges and to strategically address population needs.

 The online tools emerging from the Sustainability Database include the SSP Sustainability Reports and Search Portal.
 The Database automatically generates SSP Sustainability Reports which summarize SSP species’ basic care, exhibit design, and population management considerations and priorities.
 This information, which was originally provided by SSP Coordinators, TAG Chairs, and other Animal Program participants, is compiled in a searchable format, allowing collection planning users to perform searches that identify appropriate species for their collection planning criteria, while also directing resources and attention to managed species.